EzekialSA/4scanner/README.md

 ``` 4downloader http://boards.4chan.org/b/thread/373687492 ```

 It will download all images until the thread die.
+You can also download threads from imageboards other than 4chan with ```-i```

 ## Tips

-Since 4chan is a cesspool of repost, you will probably download duplicates pictures
+Since 4chan and many other imageboards are a cesspool of repost, you will probably download duplicates pictures
 very fast.
 To prevent this you can download fdupes and run it as a cron job to remove duplicates like so:

 ```fdupes -rdN downloads/```